tdownie0/music-theor-ease/topics/Fundamentals/ch5.md

 items, and the entries function retrieves both at the same time.
 Once we use one of these methods, we may operate on them just like we would any other loop.

-In this example you could see that we only need to have prior knowledge of the pay key exisiting.
+In this example you could see that we only need to have prior knowledge of the pay key existing.
-We do not need to know the key of the object rerpresenting the job position, or the key of the positions job category.
+We do not need to know the key of the object representing the job position, or the key of the positions job category.
 The method .values() handles extracting the values of both for us.
 This allows for a great deal of flexibility when setting up data.
 These objects within objects can be as large as they are needed to be, and giving the data implicit meaning is much quicker in these